Nordcoder0101/05-big-o-notation/CHALLENGE.md

 Implement a `List` constructor.

+* implement `copy` as a method of your `List` constructor
+* implement `push` as a method of your `List` constructor
 * implement `pop` as a method of your `List` constructor
-* implement `forEach` as a method of your `List` constructor
-* **stretch:** implement `reduce` as a method of your `List` constructor
+* **stretch:** implement `map` and/or `filter` as a method of your `List` constructor

 ## Submission Instructions

-1. With your assigned partner, pseudocode your solution on the whiteboard.
-Take a picture of your proposed solution for your repo.
+1. Together with your assigned partner, pseudocode an implementation for a `List` constructor on the whiteboard.
-1. Make a new branch and folder in your whiteboard challenge repository on GitHub.
-The name of the folder should be the same as the name of the challenge.
-1. This folder should contain:
-	- A file named `solution.js` which contains the JavaScript solution
+1. Your partner (or you) should then begin pseudocoding and whiteboarding the solution to a method implementation of their choice.
+1. Using the included `whiteboard-rubric.pdf`, evaluate your partner and provide feedback where necessary.
+1. Swap roles.
-	- A picture of your pseudocoded solution from the whiteboarding exercise
+1. Take a picture of your completed whiteboarding rubric and submit in Canvas.
-	- A `README.md` which includes the problem domain
-1. Complete the whiteboard challenge in your text editor, and verify that it's functional.
-1. Make a pull request from your working branch to your master branch.
-1. Submit a link to your PR on Canvas *or* submit a link to your `repo/daily-directory/solution.js`.